-The identity of the magician as Van Laer is without question.
+The magician’s identification as Van Laer is without question.
 His appearance is best known from a moody self-portrait in the Uffizi, Florence (fig 1).1 That work, which probably dates about 1632–33, records a number of distinctive features similar to those in the present picture: a broad, brushy, upturned mustache, a short beard, a slim nose with a rounded tip, widely arching eyebrows, and a shaggy haircut flaring sideways at the ears.

-The darkness of the scene, which is partially lit by a metal oil lamp hanging in the upper left, and the strange array of objects on the magician’s table denotes Van Laer’s macabre fascination with the underworld.
+The darkness of the scene, which is partially lit by a metal oil lamp hanging in the upper left, and the strange array of objects on the magician’s table denote Van Laer’s macabre fascination with the underworld.
 The extinguished candle in the center of the picture has burned halfway down, perhaps suggesting the arrival of death midway through the course of one’s life.
 A thin trail of smoke rising from the upside-down skull, which sits on glowing embers, probably indicates that some unsavory concoction is being heated in this morbid cooking pot.2 Various vessels contain unidentified liquids—a small mixing bowl filled with a red substance and a square bottle containing a copper-colored fluid—that one can imagine the magician using to create his potions.
 The eeriest of these vessels is the tapered glass with black creatures crawling on its surface.
-The spider at bottom center is most likely a deadly scorpion.
+The creature that resembles a spider in the center foreground is most likely a deadly scorpion.

-The pellets or seeds spilling out of a paper cone at the bottom right could be another ingredient for the magician’s brew, or perhaps an allusion to the Parable of the Tares (or Weeds) in Matthew 13:24–30 and 36–43, according to which the devil sows the seeds of sinful men amongst the seeds of those who will be saved.
-The parable was frequently employed by preachers of the time and was also treated by artists, for example by Jacques de Gheyn II (1565–1629) in a drawing of 1603, by Domenico Fetti (1588/89–1623) in a painting ca. 1622, and by Abraham Bloemaert (1566–1651) in a painting of 1624.3
+The pellets or seeds spilling out of a paper cone in the right foreground could be another ingredient for the magician’s brew, or perhaps an allusion to the Parable of the Tares (or Weeds) in Matthew 13:24–30 and 36–43, according to which the devil sows the seeds of sinful men among the seeds of those who will be saved.
+The parable was frequently employed by preachers of the time and was also treated by artists—for example, by Jacques de Gheyn II (1565–1629) in a drawing of 1603, by Domenico Fetti (1588/89–1623) in a painting of about 1622, and by Abraham Bloemaert (1566–1651) in a painting of 1624.3

-The prominent sheet of music, which contains the artist’s signature, is identified as a “Canon a 3 [voci]” (canon or “round” for three voices), specifically three tenors, according to the key indicated on the staff.
+The prominent sheet of music that contains the artist’s signature is identified as a “Canon a 3 [voci]” (canon, or round, for three voices), specifically three tenors, according to the key indicated on the staff.
 Van Laer’s canon appears to be composed either in the Phrygian mode, which descends in a sequence called a “diabolus in musica,” or as the sketch of a “crab canon” (canon cancrizans), in which two musical lines reverse each other.7 The crab is known for its back and forth movement, just as the devil runs counter to the divine plan.8 In either case, the lyrics, “il diavolo no burla no il diav . . . a” (the devil doesn’t jest no the devil . . .), leave no doubt as to the warning that the painting conveys.

 Van Laer had a successful career in Rome, but he also seems to have lived a raucous life as part of a group of Netherlandish artists, the Schildersbent (painters’ group), who called themselves Bentvueghels (usually translated as “birds of a feather,” but in this case meaning “The Bent Flock”).
 The fraternity was known for its frolicsome meetings in taverns, especially its bacchic initiation rites and its antagonistic stance toward the high-minded Accademia di San Luca.
 This community of artists, however, also seems to have shared in Van Laer’s fascination with the occult.
-This interest is seen in a fascinating painting by Van Laer’s brother, Roeland van Laer (1598–ca. 1635) from around 1626, that depicts the Bentvueghels wildly drinking and performing a tableau vivant in a tavern during some sort of initiation rite.10 Graffiti covers the back wall of the room, including proverbs, exhortations, a depiction of a flaming heart pierced by an arrow, and the same musical score that Pieter van Laer included in his painting.
-Interestingly, Roeland signed his painting on that score, just like Pieter would later do in Self-Portrait with Magic Scene.11
+This interest is seen in an intriguing painting by Van Laer’s brother, Roeland van Laer (1598–ca. 1635), from around 1626, that depicts the Bentvueghels wildly drinking and performing a tableau vivant in a tavern during some sort of initiation rite.10 Graffiti—including proverbs, exhortations, a depiction of a flaming heart pierced by an arrow, and the same musical score that Pieter van Laer included in his painting—covers the back wall of the room.
+Interestingly, Roeland signed his painting on that score, just as Pieter would later do in Self-Portrait with Magic Scene.11

 Van Laer’s self-portrait shares an interest in rendering the passions then current in Italian and Netherlandish studios in Rome.
-Caravaggio (1571–1610) in particular was fascinated by the challenge of rendering the passions of fear and surprise.15 Van Laer would have known and admired Caravaggio’s Boy Bitten by a Lizard of about 1593–94 (National Gallery, London); Head of Medusa, of 1596–98 (Uffizi, Florence); the astonished Assyrian in Judith and Holofernes, of about 1598–99 (Palazzo Barberini, Rome); and his later David with the Head of Goliath, of 1605–10 (Galleria Borghese, Rome).16 The most important antecedent for Van Laer’s screaming self-portrait, however, was probably the famous marble bust by Gianlorenzo Bernini (1598–1680), The Damned Soul of 1619 (fig 3), which likewise employed the artist’s own features and represented a mortal on his way to hell.17
+Caravaggio (1571–1610), in particular, was fascinated by the challenge of depicting the emotions of fear and surprise.15 Van Laer would have known and admired Caravaggio’s Boy Bitten by a Lizard of about 1593–94 (National Gallery, London); Head of Medusa, of 1596–98 (Uffizi, Florence); the astonished Assyrian in Judith and Holofernes, of about 1598–99 (Palazzo Barberini, Rome); and his later David with the Head of Goliath, of 1605–10 (Galleria Borghese, Rome).16 One of the most important antecedents for Van Laer’s screaming self-portrait was probably the famous marble bust by Gianlorenzo Bernini (1598–1680), The Damned Soul of 1619 (fig 3), in which the artist also employed his own features in his representation of a mortal on his way to hell.17